restqa/documentation/docs/getting-started/configuration.md

 * **Required:** `no`
 * **Default:** `5000`

-Define the timeout for steps.
+Decide the timeout for steps.
 Default is 5000 milliseconds.

 ### restqa.dashboard